-Scituate elementary schools have a dress code that is meant to emphasize the importance of personal dress and appearance that encourages a safe and positive learning environment for all.
-The following guidelines are meant to encourage that environment:
+Scituate elementary schools have a dress code that is meant to emphasize the importance of dress that encourages a safe and positive learning environment for all as follows:

 - Clothing will cover the torso, midriff, and backside, and have sleeves or straps. - Appropriate headgear may be worn for warmth and protection outdoors, and inside for religious reasons or special circumstances. - Clothing, drawings, and accessories that display or promote negative messages are not permitted.
 Those negative messages could include drug, weapon, alcohol, gang, or tobacco-related information, obscenities, put-downs, stereotypes, sexual innuendo, or offensive words or graphics.